Henry Fisk Janes

 Henry Fisk Janes (October 10, 1792 – June 6, 1879) was an American lawyer and politician.
-He served as a U.S. Representative from Vermont.
+He served as a U.S. Representative from Vermont from 1834 to 1837.

 Biography

 Janes was born in Brimfield, Massachusetts and moved with his parents to Calais, Vermont where he pursued academic studies.

+War of 1812

 He served in the War of 1812 as an officer in Captain Gideon Wheelock's company of Vermont Militia, and participated in the Battle of Plattsburgh.

+Political career

 He studied law in Montpelier and was admitted to the bar.
 He began the practice of law in Waterbury.
 He was Postmaster from 1820 until 1830.
 He served as a member of the Governor's Council from 1830 until 1834.

 Janes was elected as an Anti-Masonic candidate to the Twenty-third Congress to fill the vacancy caused by the death of Benjamin F. Deming and was reelected to the Twenty-fourth Congress, serving from December 2, 1834, until March 3, 1837.
 He was an unsuccessful Anti-Masonic candidate for reelection in 1836.

 He was the Vermont State Treasurer from 1838 until 1841 as a Whig, and served as a member of the state council of censors in 1848.
 Janes joined the Republican Party at its creation in the mid-1850s, and was a member of the Vermont House of Representatives in 1854, 1855, 1861, and 1862.